- Academic Affairs

 Discuss Transfer Plans with your OIS Advisor

 If you plan to transfer to another institution during or after your program at UMB, the OIS will need to assist you with transferring your F-1 SEVIS record.
-Please come to the OIS BEFORE the end of your program to discuss the transfer process.
+Please visit the OIS during walk-in hours BEFORE the end of your program to discuss the transfer process.

 - Never Work Without Prior Authorization